elymichael/Azure.Services.Interaction/README.md

 Now, you are able to use the service.

 #### Service Storage implementation
 Add the reference to your API project, after that, open the startup file and include the service registration.
+For table storage we are passing the domain class derived of the TableEntity owner with the structure to save.
 ```
 // Add Azure Storage Blob and Table Service.
 services.AddAzureStorageServices(Configuration);